darwinrecreant/sansar-scripting-guide/docs/sansar-scripts.md

 ## Script Parameters

-Scripts can have parameters that are exposed in the scene editor when attaching the scripting to an object, which basically allows for adding user configuration to scripts before the script is executes in the experience.
+Scripts can have parameters that are exposed in the scene editor when attaching the scripting to an object, which basically allows for adding user configuration to scripts before the script executes in the experience.

 Parameters are basically public variables on the main `SceneObjectScript` class, that must follow a few requirements.
 An example usage of a parameter is as follows: